jzuhone/pyxsim/doc/source/light_cone.rst

     source_model = pyxsim.ThermalSourceModel("apec", 0.1, 10.0, 1000)

-Now, we are ready to generate our simulated events using :meth:`~pyxsim.light_cone.XrayLightCone.generate_events`.
+Now, we are ready to generate our simulated events using :meth:`~pyxsim.source_generators.light_cone.XrayLightCone.generate_events`.
 Since by definition a light cone is a projection, in this case there is no intermediate step of creating a :class:`~pyxsim.photon_list.PhotonList` first--the output is an :class:`~pyxsim.event_list.EventList`.
 We must specify an exposure time, collecting area, field of view in units of angle, the source model, and the center of the field of view in (RA, Dec).
-The :meth:`~pyxsim.light_cone.XrayLightCone.generate_events` method also takes a number of the same optional parameters as :class:`~pyxsim.photon_list.PhotonList.project_photons`, so we'll also absorb the events with the ``wabs`` model and smooth the positions just a bit for
+The :meth:`~pyxsim.source_generators.light_cone.XrayLightCone.generate_events` method also takes a number of the same optional parameters as :class:`~pyxsim.photon_list.PhotonList.project_photons`, so we'll also absorb the events with the ``wabs`` model and smooth the positions just a bit for